 British and Brazilian universities unite to tackle major global problems

-Experts from the University of Birmingham today joined partners at São Paulo State University (UNESP) to lay the foundation for joint research aimed at solving major problems facing both countries.
+Experts from the University of Birmingham joined partners at São Paulo State University (UNESP) on Monday 13 March to lay the foundation for joint research aimed at solving major problems facing both countries.

 Research specialists from Birmingham and São Paulo have created a partnership that will investigate a range of issues related to energy storage and sustainable cities – both major global challenges, but particularly relevant to Brazil.